-- 1. Determines that the reasons presented by the Government of Poland qualify as "unforeseen exceptional circumstances arising in connection with the operational activities of the contractor"; - 2.
-Defers the schedule of the first relinquishment to 11 February 2028 and of the second relinquishment to 11 February 2030, as recommended by the Legal and Technical Commission;
+- 1. Determines that the reasons presented by the government of Poland qualify as "unforeseen exceptional circumstances arising in connection with the operational activities of the contractor"; - 2.
+Defers the first relinquishment to 11 February 2028 and of the second relinquishment to 11 February 2030, as recommended by the Legal and Technical Commission; - 3.
+Requests the Secretary-General to communicate the present decision to the government of Poland.